webpy/webpy.github.com/cookbook/index.md

 # Web.py Cookbook

+##
+      * [日本語](/cookbook/ja)
+      * [简体中文](/cookbook/zh-cn)

 Cookbook style documentation for web.py 0.3.
 Note that some of these features aren't available in previous versions.
 Currently version 0.3 is the development branch.
-##Other Language:
-      * [日本語](/cookbook/ja)
-      * [简体中文](/cookbook/zh-cn)

 #Formatting